 Climate change may adversely impact soil health by reducing the amount of organic matter in the soil, harming the structure of the soil; and increasing its vulnerability to erosion and other degradation processes.

-Water has one of the greatest effects on soil health.
+Water can effect soil health.
 Extreme downpours can lead to run off and erosion.
 This strips the soil of key nutrients needed to sustain agriculture.
 In coastal areas, sea level rise may also lead to an increase in ground water salinization as the salty sea floods further inland.
 Consequently, this will compromise the availability of fresh water used for primary production in agriculture.

 Conversely, reduced precipitation coupled with increasing heat will cause desertification and the loss of farm production in some areas.
 Frequent droughts and enhanced evaporation kill off the vital living soil ecosystems necessary to grow health crops whilst leaving less water to dilute pollutants.